autogluon/autogluon/docs/tutorials/multimodal/object_detection/inference/detection_inference_coco.md

-# AutoMM Detection - Inference with Pretrained Faster R-CNN on VOC Format Dataset
+# AutoMM Detection - Inference with Pretrained VFNet on COCO Dataset
 :label:`sec_automm_detection_infer_coco`

 In this section, we show an example to run inference COCO dataset in COCO Format.
 Different from running evaluation, the purpose is to get detection results for potential down-stream tasks.

-[//]: # (In this section, our goal is to evaluate Faster-RCNN model on VOC2007 dataset in VOC format.)

-[//]: # (See \[Convert VOC to COCO] for how to quickly convert a VOC format dataset.)

-[//]: # (In previous section :ref:`sec_automm_detection_eval_fasterrcnn_coco`, we evaluated Faster-RCNN on COCO dataset.)

-[//]: # (We strongly recommend using COCO format, but AutoMM still have limited support for VOC format for quick proof testing.)
+The model we use is the VFNet pretrained on COCO dataset.

 ## Prepare data
 For running this tutorial, you should have COCO dataset prepared.